21 May 2021

 std::cout << passphraseInput->property("text").toString().toStdString() << std::endl;

-For the keyboard, we just added a bunch of MouseArea
+For the keyboard, we just added a bunch of MouseArea elements.
+We also tried

-where we can explicitly add PointerDevice.Stylus
+using the TapHandler where we can explicitly add PointerDevice.Stylus to the

-property.
+acceptedDevices property.
 However, we were not able to get the stylus to work

 at all.
 We would be very happy to receive some tips to get the stylus working